Frederic L. Smith: Automobile business

 In 1901, the Olds Motor Works released the Curved Dash Oldsmobile.
 It was this car, rather than Henry Ford's Model T, that was the first mass-produced, low-priced American motor vehicle.
 In 1901, a fire destroyed the company's factory, and a new factory was quickly built to replace it.

 In 1902, Frederic Smith took charge of the newly built Olds Motor Works factory.
 He gave responsibility for sales to Roy Chapin, another promising young automotive pioneer from Lansing.
 Chapin led the way in developing a network of sales franchises for Olds around the country.
 At one point, Chapin's mother wrote to Frederic Smith and complained that her son had been given too many responsibilities for too little pay.
 Smith responded by telling Mrs. Chapin that her son was "the brightest and most promising of all the young managers at Olds."

 In the infancy of the automobile industry in Detroit, the carmakers formed the Association of Licensed Automobile Manufacturers ("ALAM"), an organization that one historian has called "a monopolistic combine."
 The members pooled their patent rights (including the Selden patent) and used their "patent pool" to permit or deny the right to manufacture petroleum-based automobiles.
 Frederic Smith became the president of ALAM and in 1903 sought to use the power of ALAM to try to deny Henry Ford membership in the organization.
 A special subcommittee with Smith as its sole member was formed to review Ford's admission to ALAM.
 Ford's plan to assemble one inexpensive model at a low price point was a threat to Olds' low-end vehicles.
 Accordingly, Smith told Ford that he must "dismantle, disband, and depart Detroit."
 In a personal meeting with Ford, Smith told him to "abandon all hope of becoming an automobile manufacturer."
 The confrontation led to years of litigation between Ford and ALAM.

 Frederic Smith and Ransom Olds clashed frequently.
 In 1903, Smith removed Olds from the position of general manager and took the position for himself.

 The Olds Motor Works was bought by General Motors in 1908.
+The Smiths had effectively run Olds Motor Works into bankruptcy through their incompetence.
 Smith has been credited, along with William C. Durant, as "one of the founders of General Motors Corp."